Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/OSM_Layer/README.md

 ## How it works

-1. Create a basemap with the static method `Basemap::openStreetMap()`
+1. Create a basemap using `Basemap(BasemapStyle::OsmStandard`.
 2. Create a map with that basemap.
 3. Show the map in a map view.